Learned iterative networks: An operator learning perspective: LPD architectures

-To summarise, learned primal-dual architectures extend learned gradient networks by introducing a second neural updating operator in the data space.
-This allows to increase expressivity for a fixed amount of iterations, and hence under the same associated cost with evaluating the forward $\FwdOp$ and adjoint $\FwdOp^\ast$ operator.
+To summarise, \ac{LPD} architectures extend learned gradient networks by introducing a second neural updating operator in the data space.
+This allows to increase expressivity for a fixed amount of iterations, and hence under the same associated cost with evaluating the forward $\FwdOp$ and adjoint $\FwdOp^\ast$.